bberkela/datacert/README.md

 ########################################################################

 # Useful.
 I suspect it would be difficult for someone who had never coded before and absolute beginner
 # or someone with limited coding experience.
+I would recommend a more updated version built for Python 3
+# unless the person was comfortable with some things not working.
+If so, this works fine.